shammmyyy/Module3/README.md

 * After coding your code, you will click the Solidity Compiler at the left-side of IDE, after that, you'll also click the Deploy under the Solidity Compiler.

-* You will paste the address at Mint Burn and Balances after you have copied it.
+* You will paste the address at Mint, Burn, and Balances after you have copied it.

 * You must first transact with the mint before burn and obtain the balances.